A-Star100/simpliplay-docs/blog/2025-04-27-docs-migration/docs-migration.md

 It's been scraped off the internet and is no longer available online.

 If you really want to revive it, you can find its original source code [here](https://github.com/A-Star100/simpliplay-docs/tree/old-readthedocs), along with the source code for the new docs [here](https://github.com/A-Star100/simpliplay-docs/).

+____________

+The new docs are built with [Docusaurus](https://docusaurus.io/) (by [Meta](https://www.meta.com/)), which has a much cleaner UI, along with the ability to add a blog and it defaults to using [React](https://react.dev/), also by Meta, which can do a lot more than plain HTML, CSS, and JavaScript when used correctly and with the right knowledge.

+And regarding the reception we got, I think the docs will stay this way, with the new UI and all.